-Kaltura Connect – Building A Video Ecosystem
+Kaltura Connect: Building a Video Ecosystem

 I spoke with representatives from media and entertainment, universities, and financial and government institutions that all were facing the same challenges in managing video content.
 They also all recognized the importance of a video ecosystem and the need for a video portal or enterprise YouTube capability to surface and stream video content.

-Kaltura – The Video Ecosystem
+Kaltura: The Video Ecosystem

 The ability to offer integrations via APIs was critical in what I call an aim to be the video content connective tissue.
 Integrations are key in an environment where enterprises have already made major infrastructure investments in video and collaboration.

-Kaltura has integrations with Jive, SharePoint and IBM Connections.
+Kaltura has integrations with Jive, SharePoint, and IBM Connections.
 Other video content management vendors are ensuring integrations with enterprise and business applications as well.
 We believe this is important as technology investments have to fit with current investments in infrastructure and applications.
 Building out a video ecosystem of partners is a growing trend in this space.

-Product related announcements from the Kaltura event focused around building out the platform with additional features.
+Product-related announcements from the Kaltura event focused around building out the platform with additional features.
 Some of these feature enhancements were made possible by the ecosystem of partners.
 We are seeing providers in the video content management space build out capabilities which will overlap with other adjacent markets.

 CaptureSpace will also use another announced product: Kaltura REACH for video discovery and search.
-REACH will integrate with third party speech-to-text tools to generate transcripts for search and accessibility.
+REACH will integrate with third-party speech-to-text tools to generate transcripts for search and accessibility.

-Yet another integration with these solutions will be the newly announced live streaming capability based on the Wowza Streaming Engine which adds CDN (content delivery network) capability and supports a live to video on demand workflow.
+Yet another integration with these solutions will be the newly announced live streaming capability based on the Wowza Streaming Engine which adds CDN (content delivery network) capability and supports a live-to-video-on-demand workflow.
 This is the Kaltura eCDN Plus offering for live and on-demand video delivery internal and external to the organization.
 The eCDN Plus offering will come in on-premises, SaaS, and hybrid deployment options.

-Enterprises Need A CDN For Video Delivery
+Enterprises Need a CDN for Video Delivery

 The CDN capability is essential for IT leaders to ensure video consumption, delivery, and streaming across the enterprise doesn’t negatively impact the network.
 Video will impact WAN network and must be managed for the highest quality delivery and efficiency.

 Investments in video should not be taken lightly.
 Since they are increasingly happening by line of business leaders, it behooves organizations to focus it on business use cases.
-Video investments have to be aligned with how people work in regards, to training, knowledge capture, and delivery.
+Video investments have to be aligned with how people work in regards to training, knowledge capture, and delivery.
 Evaluate video content management providers who have a strong ecosystem of partners and offer integrations with business applications.